C-Rodg/Balance/README.md

 Initial use todos:

-- icon select - very slow to rerender
 - check changes to auth keyboards. see if that works and apply to rest
 - check animation on text input on auth screen
+- check icon list performance when building with production

 ---